yisding/llmon/README.md

 # LLMON
-LLMON (pronounced limón) is a structured data format optimized for large language models
+LLMON (pronounced limón) is a structured data format optimized for large language models.

 ## LLMONconcentrate

-Convert the structured input into a format that's more concise, yet still understandable by LLMs
+Convert the structured input into a format that's more concise, yet still understandable by LLMs.

 ## LLMONslice